 2. Lockheed Martin F-22 Raptor

 The Lockheed Martin F-22 Raptor is an American twin-engine, all-weather, single-seat, stealth, and fifth-generation fighter jet.
-The aircraft began development in the 1980s and entered active service in 2005, with the prototype was unveiled in 1989.
+The aircraft began development in the 1980s and entered active service in 2005, with the prototype unveiled in 1989.
+It is one of the best fighter jets in the world.

 Lockheed Martin developed it for the United States Air Force (USAF) result of the USAF Advanced Tactical Fighter program.